-5.2 Sample Format.
+5.2 Sample Format

-Play+ will accept WAV samples in a variety of formats.
-The internal audio engine will operate with uncompressed 16bit stereo PCM Files at various sample rates.
+Play will accept WAV samples in a variety of formats.
+The internal audio engine will operate with uncompressed 16bit mono PCM Files at various sample rates.
 The conversion will be performed automatically to match the internal audio engine.
-The sample pool capacity will depend on the type files stored but is typically 6 Mins with 16-Bit, 44.1kHz Mono WAV's and 3 mins for Stereo.
+The sample pool capacity will depend on the type files stored but is typically 6 Mins with 16-Bit, 44.1kHz Mono WAV's.
 Lower sample rates will occupy less memory but will also have lower sound quality.
 A project holds a maximum of 255 samples.